awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/adding-lifecycle-hooks.md

 ## Add lifecycle hooks \(console\)<a name="adding-lifecycle-hooks-console"></a>

-Follow these steps to add a lifecycle hook to an existing Auto Scaling group\.
-You can specify whether the hook is used when the instances launch or terminate, and how long to wait for the lifecycle hook to be completed before abandoning or continuing\.
+Follow these steps to add a lifecycle hook to your Auto Scaling group\.
+To create lifecycle hooks for scaling out \(instances launching\) and scaling in \(instances terminating\), you must create two separate hooks\.

+Before you begin, confirm that you have set up a custom action, as described in [Prepare to add a lifecycle hook to your Auto Scaling group](prepare-for-lifecycle-notifications.md)\.

 **To add a lifecycle hook**